-Students participating in the Paris Internship Program should be juniors or first semester seniors, meet the 3.0 GPA minimum requirement, obtain approval from their major department, receive approval from the Director of International Programs and the Dean of Students, be in good academic and social standing and have no Community Standard violations, and have above average professionalism, motivation, reliability, and communication skills.
+Students participating in the Paris Internship Program should be juniors or first semester seniors, meet the 3.0 GPA minimum requirement, obtain approval from their major department, receive approval from the Assistant Director of International Programs and the Dean of Students, be in good academic and social standing and have no Community Standard violations, and have above average professionalism, motivation, reliability, and communication skills.
 Students are required to have French language experience in order to participate in the Paris Internship Program.

 Students should begin the application process by filling out Stonehill's on-line application form on myHill.
 Go to myHill>myPlans>"Apply for an International Program".

 - Fall Semester: Early September - Mid-December (TBA)

 - Spring Semester: Early January - Mid-April (TBA)

 Upon satisfactory completion of the full-time, 36-hour per week internship, the mid-semester and final evaluations from on-site supervisor, a daily professional journal, a research paper, students will receive 15 credits towards their major, minor, or elective credit as approved by their Department Chair and departmental Faculty Moderator.

 Paris: 9 credits: Pass/Fail, Internship placement based on Mid-semester and Final Evaluations from Internship Site Supervisors; 3 credits: A-F (Stonehill grade), based on Research Paper; 3 credits: A-F (Stonehill grade) , based on Daily Professional Journal for a total of 15 US semester credits.